pforret/jekyll.forret.com/_posts/2005-03-20-removal-of-serflogsumom-worm.md

 These instructions should work on any Windows installation.
 You might use [Symantec&#8217;s removal tool](http://securityresponse.symantec.com/avcenter/venc/data/w32.serflog.a.html#removalinstructions), but I had no Internet connection when I was struggling with the intruder.
 Took me about thirty minutes to figure out a way to circumvent the vicious sucker.

 Is this a really nasty piece of software?
 Yes.
 Do I admire the person who wrote it?
 Not at all.
 It&#8217;s not clever engineering, just malevolent.

-Technorati: <a href="http://technorati.com/tag/virus" rel="tag">virus</a>